 DEGIRO at a glance

 Founded in 2013, Degiro is a low-cost brokerage firm that has become very popular due to its low rates!
-With almost 2 million users, the innovative platform has become widely known for its “do-it-yourself” philosophy in the sense that you have everything at your disposal to start investing on your own.
+With over 2.5 million users, the innovative platform has become widely known for its “do-it-yourself” philosophy in that you have everything at your disposal to start investing on your own.
 It offers a wide range of financial assets to trade, including stocks, ETFs, bonds, options, futures contracts, warrants, investment funds, and some leveraged products (not quite the same as CFDs.
 More info here).

-Regarding security, Degiro is the Dutch branch of flatexDEGIRO Bank AG (a German regulated bank).
+Regarding security, Degiro is the Dutch branch of flatexDEGIRO Bank AG (a German-regulated bank).
 In the unlikely event that the segregated assets cannot be returned to clients, Degiro falls under the German Investor Compensation Scheme, which compensates any losses from non-returned assets up to 90% (with a maximum of EUR 20,000), so do bear this in mind if you are planning to invest much larger volumes.
-Furthermore, any money deposited on a DEGIRO Cash Account with flatexDEGIRO Bank AG will be guaranteed up to an amount of EUR 100,000 under the German Deposit Guarantee Scheme.
+Furthermore, any money deposited on a DEGIRO Cash Account with flatexDEGIRO Bank AG will be guaranteed up to EUR 100,000 under the German Deposit Guarantee Scheme.

 Still any doubts?
 Go through our Degiro Review!